 Once the assessment is complete, the iCorps team finalizes the IT support program that best fits the client's needs.
 These programs are scalable, depending on the size of the company, the makeup of a clients’ IT infrastructure and potential seasonal changes.
 Many clients also require additional project work on top of their core support program or may experience the occasional IT emergency.
 These projects and/or incidents can combine to form a supplemental bill.
 Since iCorps’ support programs are proactive in nature, major issues are few and far between.

 “Today, the only time I ever deal with IT issues is when iCorps comes in for its regular hardware review, because everything just runs the way it should.
 All of the constant failures, things getting hung up, that just doesn’t happen anymore.”

 Ken Brooks, Project Controller, Delphi Construction, Inc.

 Overall, the iCorps hybrid IT services pricing model combines the predictable spend of a custom support program with the supplemental bill for any additional projects that arise.
 This allows for complete transparency in the buying process and business relationship.
 It also ensures that none of our clients get de-prioritized or experience poor customer service simply because of a poor pricing model.

 iCorps works with many clients who have ditched the fix-pricing model for our predictable spend model, and are happier for it.
 We strongly believe that the challenges created by fixed-pricing models hinder a business from moving forward.
 Our goal is to help our clients become proactive, progressive and competitive when it comes to their technology, and our strategic model allows us do just that.

-Want to learn more about iCorps' predictable spend, proactive IT programs?
+Want to learn more about iCorps' IT services pricing, predictable spend, and proactive IT programs?